|Amplifier. A device that takes in an electrical signal and outputs a magnified

 Voltage offset.
 It is frequently advantageous to be able to shift signal voltage levels by the aid of trimmer potentiometer so that the input signal best fits within the amplitude range of the amplifier, or in the case of the output best fits the next instrument or amplifier range.
-Our SPA series being primarily pre-amplifiers, have a trimmer for such a purpose may be integral to the output of some commercial amplifiers to aid this.
+A trimmer for such a purpose may be integral to the output of some commercial amplifiers to aid this.
 It is also a measure of the ideal amplifier as when the input connection is shorted the output should be as close as possible to virtual ground (Vout = 0V) and an input offset adjustment may help compensate for this.

 Voltage drift.
 The undesirable effect of changes in temperature and long period time.
 In the former case the drift is stated in microvolts per centigrade (uV/C).
 All amplifiers exhibit drift, however a good amplifier only exhibits only microvolt change.
 These measurements are referred to the amplifier inputs, thus removing the need to account for amplifier gain.

 Voltage noise.
 Amplifiers generate random voltage at the output even when there is no signal applied.
 This can be due to thermal noise and flicker noise of the devices.
 For applications with high gain or high bandwidth, noise becomes a very important consideration.
 Although noise generated by the amplifier appears at the output its measured value for datasheets is described as input voltage noise, as it is considered as equivalent noise at the input as though it is being generated at that point.
 Noise in any system is dependent on bandwidth of the system and this must be specified when defining noise performance.
 It is common practice to define noise for a 1Hz bandwidth and specified in nanovolts per square root of Hertz (nV/√Hz).
 Over a limited bandwidth, noise power can be considered to be proportional to bandwidth and noise voltage proportional to the square root of bandwidth.
 The level of noise generated by an amplifier system generally varies over a wide spectrum of input frequencies.

 For further information you are welcome to contact us directly.

 © Dataquest Solutions Ltd. 31.01.2012